What is TADA?

 TADA’s direct impact

-In Brussels, TADA reaches a thousand of socially vulnerable teenagers (and their entourage) through a network that intensively coaches these teenagers during many years.
+In Brussels, TADA reaches more or less 1300 socially vulnerable teenagers (and their entourage) through a network that intensively coaches these teenagers during many years.
 Through our weekend schools and our alumni network, we offer extra-scholarly activities that set the learning (-bar) high, while equally fostering the wellbeing of the child.

 TADA’s weekend schools